Background music "Hello New Day" courtesy of Roger Clyne and the Peacemakers.

 Another option is to take the bus from Guadalajara (Centro Viejo Autobus also known as the "Old" bus station) to the town of Tequila.
 There are museums and distilleries within walking distance of the main plaza and you can easily arrange tours (including transportation) to a few local distilleries with tour groups departing the central plaza.
 Busses run frequently throughout the day back and forth between Guadalajara and Tequila.
 We found this is not the case from the new bus station in Guadalajara.

 Touring the Arandas area is a bit more difficult as most distilleries do not give tours on a regular basis, and they are not nearly as accessible as those in the town of Tequila.
 It can be hit or miss when you show up (if there will be someone available and willing to give you a tour).
 Hiring a tour guide to visit the highland distilleries around Atotonilco and Arandas is recommended.
 Another possibility is to hire a taxi for the day with a driver that knows the area.
-If you don't speak any Spanish, this may not be your best option (unless you can find a driver that speaks your language).
-We did a bit of both by hiring a tour guide (David Ruiz) who picked us up in Guadalajara and dropped us off at a hotel in Arandas after visiting distilleries in the Atotonilco and Arandas area.
-The next day we hired taxi driver Jose Navarro (Tel 348-107-3732).
-Jose took us to visit three more distilleries in the Arandas area.
-Jose speaks some English and his rates are reasonable.
+If you don't speak any Spanish, this may not be your best option.
+We did a bit of both by hiring a tour guide (David Ruiz) who picked us up in Guadalajara and dropped us off at a hotel in Arandas after visiting distilleries in the Los Altos area.
+The next day we hired a taxi driver who took us to visit three more distilleries near Arandas.
+Our driver on this occasion (Jose Navarro) spoke some English and his rates were reasonable.
 We took the bus back from Arandas to Guadalajara.
-The trip takes about 2 hours and cost less than $10 per person (one-way).
+The trip takes about 2 1/2 hours and cost less than $10 per person (one-way).
 The bus from Arandas to Guadalajara arrives at the new bus station in Guadalajara.
 This is a huge bus station (multiple terminals) with connections to major cities throughout Mexico.

 were impressed with many of the distilleries we toured.
 If